Hello! If you did not attend the previous band practice, or happen to lose your packing list for the camp, here it is:

 This might be applicable from COMMON SENSE, but for fear that some of us don't have it, I shall say this once.

-consuming any type of foods or sweet drinks is strictly prohibited and punishable by the laws of the band room.
+consuming any type of foods or sweet drinks is strictly prohibited

 we don't want any cockroaches running around in our sacred band room, do we.